universal-ctags/ctags/docs/optlib.rst

 ..
 NEEDS MORE REVIEWS

-Exuberant-ctags allows just one of the specified groups in a regex pattern to be used as a part of the name of a tagEntry.
+Exuberant Ctags allows just one of the specified groups in a regex pattern to be used as a part of the name of a tagEntry.

 Universal Ctags allows using the other groups in the regex pattern.